Inklingo

 Casero vs. Conserje

 Learners often confuse 'casero' and 'conserje'.
-Remember that 'casero' usually implies a landlord or someone with broader responsibility for a property, while 'conserje' typically refers to someone performing maintenance and cleaning duties within a building.
+Remember that 'casero' is more general for someone looking after a house (like a landlord), while 'conserje' specifically refers to the maintenance staff in an apartment building.

 Learn Spanish with Inklingo